MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

 **Class syntax:** A different way to define things with object constructors.
 More organized and easier to read.

-**fromCharCode:** A string method to get the actuall letter from a key press.
+**fromCharCode:** A string method to get the actual letter from a key press.

 **keypressed / charCode:** Short for character code, and allows us to detect which character was pressed.